DoDAO-io/dodao-solidity-course/generated/questions/expression_control.md

 - [x]  No
 - [ ]  Yes

-Hint: Boolean
+Hint: NoHint

 Explanation: We cannot do type conversion from non-boolean to boolean in solidity

-Sub Topics: decision-making
+Sub Topics: No Sub-Topics

 ---